bytefish/bytefish.de/blog/aspnetcore_rebac.md

 GO
 ```

-We want to be able to re-run the Post-Deployment Scripts as often as you want, without running
+We want to be able to re-run the Post-Deployment Scripts, without running into constraint violations, such
-into constraint violations, such as Primary Key conflicts.
-So we are using a `MERGE` statement,
-to only insert data, if it doesn't exist yet.
+as Primary Key conflicts.
+So we are using a `MERGE` statement, to only insert data, if it doesn't exist yet.

 An example is the initial data for the `[Identity].[User]` table.